netdata/netdata/docs/monitor/enable-notifications.md

 infrastructure.
 The advantage of using centralized alarm notifications from Netdata Cloud is that you don't have to worry about configuring each node in your infrastructure.

-To enable centalized alarm notifications for a Space, click on **Manage Space** in the left-hand menu, then click on the **Notifications** tab.
+To enable centralized alarm notifications for a Space, click on **Manage Space** in the left-hand menu, then click on the **Notifications** tab.
 Click the toggle switch next to **E-mail** to enable this notification method.

 Next, enable notifications on a user level by clicking on your profile icon, then **Profile** in the dropdown.
 The **Notifications** tab reveals rich management settings, including the ability to enable/disable methods entirely or